Emotional Maturity Is Knowing Life Isn't Perfect

 I have laughed at inappropriate occasions.
 I’ve made friends that are now friends for life.
 I’ve screamed and jumped for joy.
 I have loved and I’ve been loved.
 But I have also been rejected and I have been loved without loving the person back.

-At times, I thought I would die because I missed someone so much.
-At other times, I felt very afraid that I might loose someone very special (which ended up happening anyway).
+At other times, I felt very afraid that I might lose someone very special (which ended up happening anyway).

 But I have lived!